Dai-V/SalonAPI/README.md

 - Appointment Management: Make appointsment that includes services.
 Each appointment is tied to a technician(s), and a customer.

+Planned Features:
+- Scheduling management for technicians

+- Automated SMS/email reminder for appointments

+- Product tracking, and alerts for low stock

+- Mutiple Users (Managers) for a single salon.

+- Scheduling standing appointments

 In-progress Features:
 - Looking at data validation